willstepp/writings/joseph-the-son/jts.md

 “Your grandfather has passed away.”

 Twelve

+(everything before the funeral is god-awful - replace entirety with pure *action* scenes of Joseph looking at tools in the shed, walking to his grandfather’s room, watching them dig the grave)

-Snow and sleet fell for two days and insulated the ground, trees, and houses in the community.
+<TELLING THE STORY BAD> Snow and sleet fell for two days and insulated the ground, trees, and houses in the community.
 At night the powder froze so that in the morning your feet crunched through the crust when you walked through it.
 Because this was the south people were unprepared and the entire town shut down.
 Businesses, government offices, schools.
 All closed.
 Cars were even warned by the local law enforcement to stay off the roads because of black ice.
 The children of Oakwood Estates spent their days playing outdoors in the snow, dressed in heavy coats and scarves and gloves so that they could barely move.
 Joseph and Lizzie took walks together in the snow but stayed close to the house in case their mother needed them.

-It was a difficult time.
+<TELLING THE STORY BAD> It was a difficult time.
 Despite the weather arrangements for the funeral had to be made.
 Grandfather was to be buried on the farm next to his first wife Carol.
 Beth was offered help from her boss at work who knew people who could help dig the grave and arrange for a casket given their monetary constraints.
 He was an ordained minister at a church on the other side of town and offered to say a few words and to help oversee things.
 Beth thanked him for his kindness.

-On the day they arrived in off road trucks with chains on the tires.
+<START CHAPTER HERE?> On the day they arrived in off road trucks with chains on the tires.
 The hearse arrived from the funeral home also with chains on the tires.
 The men dressed in work clothes and insulated layers unloaded shovels and various other equipment needed to lower the casket and then set to work digging the grave in the backyard.
 Joseph watched them from inside the kitchen but was too shy to go out there.

 Now Joseph and Lizzie were in their room.
 He had been asked to help Lizzie put on her outfit, a dark blue dress with stockings and black shoes.
 Joseph already had on a dress shirt and khakis with a brown leather belt and black shoes.
 He told her to lift her arms and slid the dress over her head and helped guide her arms through the holes.
 He then helped her slide into the white stockings but they were very tight, so she had to lay on her back and force them on.
 Then they went into the bathroom and he wet her hair with cold water and brushed out the tangles.
 When she was presentable he told her to go play in their room.

 Beth was in her room.
 Joseph heard her movement preparing for the funeral.
 He wandered aimlessly through the house.
 Out the windows he saw the men who had come to help with the burial.
 Beth had set out a thermos of coffee on the front porch, but so far they hadn’t touched it.

-His mood was hard to explain but it was somewhere between melancholy and boredom.
+<DO NOT EXPLAIN MOOD, SHOW IT> His mood was hard to explain but it was somewhere between melancholy and boredom.
 He felt stir crazy, as if the best thing to do would be to take off down the road and keep going.
 As if the act of moving his feet would make things better.
 He walked to the wood stove and rubbed his hands over the top eye.
 The heat it radiated was unbearable if you got closer than a foot to it.
 Slowly he lowered his hands until he could stand it no more and quickly jerked them back.

 He walked to the refrigerator and looked through the dishes that had been brought over in the last couple days.
 Nothing good.
 Casseroles.
 Bland, starting to smell by now.
 But at least there was enough food in the house for a change.